heptarch/heptarch.github.io/drafts/cone.md

 ## IX. <a href="#toc">Dialogue</a><a id="sec-9" name="sec-9"></a>

+*SALVIATI and SIMPLICIO are discussing the purpose of examination while guests at the house of SAGREDO.
+Both are learned in the ways of pedagogy.*

 SALVIATI. <span style="padding-left: 40px; display:block">
 Simplicio, why do you wear this appertunance?
 Do you mean to refer to the Keplerian doctrine that orbital bodies move on conic sections?
 </span>